-1. Golden State Warriors.
-I’m sure the idea of Lebron joining the Warriors something a lot of people don’t want.
-Lebron wants to win, and joining the Warriors would ensure that.
-To make it work, the Warriors would have to clear cap space, as Lebron’s salary for 2018-2019 was on the books for $35 mil.
+2. Golden State Warriors.
+If it ain’t broke, don’t fix it, but would the Warriors trade Draymond+Iguodala to sign LeBron?
+LeBron wants to win, and joining the Warriors would ensure that.
+To make it work, the Warriors would have to clear cap space, as LeBron’s salary for 2018-2019 was on the books for $35 mil.
 I’ve seen articles that suggest Klay Thompson would get traded, but I don’t think so.
-Trading Draymond and Iguodala, at $17.5 and $16 mil, is close enough to Lebron’s salary, and is the most likely scenario.
+Trading Draymond and Iguodala, at $17.5 and $16 mil, is close enough to LeBron’s salary, and is the most likely scenario.

 3. New Orleans Pelicans.
 Are Pelicans going to give Demarcus Cousins a max deal despite his Achilles injury?
 If not, they’re $12 mil under the cap.
 Trading Solomon Hill and Alexis Ajinca frees up another $18 million, which would be close to $30 million for LeBron.
 Davis-Holiday-LeBron-Rondo-Mirotic may be the best starting 5 in the league!

 4. Indiana Pacers.
 Going to the Pacers keeps LeBron in the East, which may be an easier road to the Finals than going to the West.
 Indiana is already $15 million under the $108 million salary cap for 2018-2019, so for the money to work out, Indiana would need to free up another ~$16-19 million.
 Trading Al Jefferson ($10 mil) and Corey Joseph ($8 mil) would accomplish that.